meltano/meltano/docs/src/handbook/engineering/README.md

 Every open issue should have a [milestone](https://gitlab.com/groups/meltano/-/milestones).
 If something we want to happen eventually is not a priority yet, use `Backlog`.
+If there is an issue we want to start prioritizing, there is a `Staging` milestone which can be used to alert the Product Lead that this is something we'd like to move into an upcoming milestone.
 If we don't want it to happen, close the issue.

 Once an issue becomes a priority, set a sprint milestone (identified by the Friday of the week in question),